Sarah Sanders Interviewed By Robert Mueller’s Office

 Sanders is not the only one of Trump’s White House secretaries to be interviewed by the Mueller investigation.
 Sean Spicer, who was the president’s first press secretary after his inauguration, was interviewed back in late 2017.

-Mueller’s investigation has been delving deep into possible collusion with Russia by both the president and those who worked with him during his campaign.
-Part of that is also potential obstruction of justice by the president for firing former FBI director James Comey who was looking into possible collusion, as well as potential witness tampering.
+Mueller’s investigation has been delving into possible collusion with Russia by both the president and those who worked with him during his campaign.
+The investigation has also looked into the potential obstruction of justice by the president when former FBI director James Comey, who was looking into possible collusion, stepped down.

 Although the investigation has tried on numerous occasions to get the president to answer questions about possible collusion, Trump has so far only agreed to give written answers to Mueller.
 Instead, the investigation appears to have focused mainly on the president’s “conflicting public statements.”

-The investigation appears to be nearing a close, but it’s unclear what the result will be for Trump given that a number of his former aides have pleaded guilty and agreed to cooperate with the investigation.
+The investigation appears to be nearing a close, but it’s unclear what the result will be for Trump, given that a number of his former aides have pleaded guilty and agreed to cooperate with the investigation.

-The special counsel has declined to comment on their interview with Sanders, or to give away any indication as to which way the investigation will fall.
+The special counsel’s office has declined to comment on the interview with Sanders, or to give away any indication as to which way the investigation will fall.